hanfak/java-web-app-user-auth/README.md

 US4.
 Two factor authentication
   As a user
   so that I know my details are secure
-  I want to use a text authentication to access the my personalised application
+  I want to use a text authentication to access the my application

  (US is short for User Story)

 ## Technology

-- Java language using Eclipse J2EE
+- Java language using Eclipse J2EE IDE
 - MySQL database
 - Tomcat server
 - MySQL connector (to connect database to program)